Sabalann/Rasterization/readme.txt

 [+] Point light: at least 1, position/color may be hardcoded

 Bonus features implemented:
-[ ] Multiple point lights: at least 4, uniform variables to change position and color at runtime [ ] Spot lights: position, center direction, opening angle, color [ ] Environment mapping: cube or sphere mapping, used in background and/or reflections [ ] Frustum culling: in C# code, using scene graph node bounds, may be conservative
+[+/-] Multiple point lights: at least 4, uniform variables to change position and color at runtime Multiple point lights are supported but cannot be changed at runtime with control input or something [ ] Spot lights: position, center direction, opening angle, color [ ] Environment mapping: cube or sphere mapping, used in background and/or reflections [ ] Frustum culling: in C# code, using scene graph node bounds, may be conservative